BryanF1nes/weather_app/README.md

 - [x] Integrate TDD for fetching data to the `weather api`.
 - [x] Integrate TDD for any utility functions the APP may need.
 - [x] Integrate 3, 5, and 7 Day forecast.
-- [ ] Basic skeleton site using HTML.
+- [x] Basic skeleton site using HTML.
-- [ ] Flesh out skeleton site using JS/TS.
+- [x] Flesh out skeleton site using JS.
 - [ ] Merge TDD fetching into site.

 #### Run locally